Bayley (wrestler): NXT Women's Champion (2015–2016)

-In March, Bayley began a feud with Emma after criticizing Bayley for her niceness, claiming it had prevented her from winning the NXT Women's Championship.
-This led to a match between the two on the April 1 episode, which Bayley won.
+In March, Bayley began a feud with Emma after Emma criticized Bayley for her niceness, claiming it had prevented her from winning the NXT Women's Championship.
+On the April 1 episode, Bayley defeated Emma.
 On the April 29 episode, Bayley was defeated by Dana Brooke after a distraction by Emma.
-She gained revenge on Emma the following week, attacking her after her loss to Charlotte.
 At NXT TakeOver: Unstoppable on May 20, Bayley and Charlotte defeated Emma and Brooke.
 On the May 27 episode, Bayley lost to Emma; she and Charlotte were attacked by her and Brooke after the match.
-After a short hiatus, Bayley returned from a broken hand injury on the July 22 episode, defeating Emma and setting her sights on the NXT Women's Championship, thus ending their feud.
+After a short hiatus due to a broken hand injury, Bayley returned on the July 22 episode, defeating Emma and setting her sights on the NXT Women's Championship, thus ending their feud.

-In August, after defeating Charlotte, Bayley defeated Becky Lynch to become the #1 contender for the NXT Women's Championship.
+In August, after defeating Charlotte, Bayley defeated Becky Lynch to become the number one contender for the NXT Women's Championship.
 At NXT TakeOver: Brooklyn on August 22, Bayley defeated Sasha Banks to win the NXT Women's Championship, celebrating with her, Lynch and Charlotte after the match.
 In a rematch between the two, contested in the main event of NXT TakeOver: Respect on October 7, in the first ever women's 30-minute Iron Man match in WWE history, Bayley defeated Banks with three falls to two after securing the third fall with three seconds left in the match to retain the title.
-Throughout her championship, Bayley went on to fend off title contenders such as Alexa Bliss, Eva Marie, Nia Jax and Carmella.
+Throughout her championship reign, Bayley went on to fend off title contenders such as Alexa Bliss, Eva Marie, Nia Jax (at NXT TakeOver: London on December 16) and Carmella.

-On the March 16, 2016 episode of NXT, after Bayley and Asuka won a tag team match, NXT general manager William Regal announced that Bayley would defend her championship against Asuka at NXT TakeOver: Dallas on April 1, where Bayley lost the championship to Asuka, ending her reign at 223 days.
-After a brief hiatus from in-ring competition, Bayley returned on the May 18 episode after being challenged by Nia Jax to a match which she lost.
+On the March 16, 2016, episode of NXT, after Bayley and Asuka won a tag team match, NXT general manager William Regal announced that Bayley would defend her championship against Asuka at NXT TakeOver: Dallas.
+At the event on April 1, Bayley lost the championship to Asuka, ending her reign at 223 days.
+On the May 18 episode, Bayley was challenged by Jax to a match which she lost.
 After being replaced by Jax at NXT TakeOver: The End on June 8 due to a storyline injury which made her unable to compete in a rematch for the NXT Women's Championship against Asuka, Bayley made her return on June 22, defeating Deonna Purrazzo.
-On the July 27 episode, Bayley asked Regal for a rematch against Asuka for the NXT Women's Championship at NXT TakeOver: Brooklyn II, which he granted.
-At the event on August 20, Bayley failed to regain the title in what was her final match in NXT.
+In July, Bayley was granted a rematch against Asuka for the NXT Women's Championship at NXT TakeOver: Brooklyn II on August 20, where she failed to regain the title in what was her final match in NXT.